Ashutosh enjoys writing on a variety of subjects including politics, current affairs, and social and religious issues.

-Similarly, the 1994 misadventure of felicitating Yasir Arafat, Shimon Peres and Yitzhak Rabin, for their efforts to create peace in the Middle East, have on ground achieved next to nothing.
-The Israel-Palestine peace talks are in a coma, since long.
-Was the committee being over-ambitious, hoping for a change to follow, one can only speculate.
+Similarly, the 1994 misadventure of felicitating Yasir Arafat, Shimon Peres and Yitzhak Rabin, for their efforts to create peace in the Middle East, have achieved next to nothing.
+The Israel-Palestine peace talks have been in a coma.
+Was the committee being overly ambitious, hoping for a change to follow?
+One can only speculate.
 Undoubtedly, the intentions could have been noble, even if the result was otherwise.

 In 2017, International Campaign to Abolish Nuclear Weapons (ICAN) received the honor.
 The organization was recognized for its work to draw attention to the catastrophic humanitarian consequences of any use of nuclear weapons and for its ground-breaking efforts to achieve a treaty-based prohibition of such weapons.
-Again, without even being skeptical, what this organization has so far or in the future shall be able to achieve is anybodys guess.
+Again, without even being skeptical, what this organization has so far or in the future shall be able to achieve is anyones guess.
 That despite all the limelight it has garnered with this felicitation.
 Nuclear threat isn't new nor will it ever get old.
-2016 saw North Korea in lime light with the state trying to enhance its nuke capabilities and testing ICBMs.
+2016 saw North Korea in the lime light with the state trying to enhance its nuke capabilities and testing ICBMs.
 Amidst all this, how ICAN made the cut and who possibly nominated their candidature would be an interesting find.
 Unfortunately, we'll have to wait for five decades to find that out.